Slashing

 Monitor Constantly: Set up alerting for any slashing events or near-miss conditions.

-Maintain Redundancy: Backup systems and failover ensuring single point of failures don't cause slashing.
+Maintain Redundancy: Backup systems and failover ensure single points of failure don't cause slashing.

 Test Thoroughly: Never deploy new validator configurations without extensive testing on testnet.